lammps/lammps/doc/src/Modify_contribute.rst

 <https://github.com/lammps/lammps/issues>`_ and submit a new issue for a
 planned feature, to avoid duplicating work (and possibly being scooped).

-For informal communication with the LAMMPS developers you may ask to join the `LAMMPS developers on Slack <https://lammps.slack.com>`_.
+For informal communication with the LAMMPS developers, you may ask to join the `LAMMPS developers on Slack <https://lammps.slack.com>`_.
 This slack work space is by invitation only.
-Thus for access, please send an e-mail to ``slack@lammps.org`` explaining what part of LAMMPS you are working on.
+For access, please send an e-mail to ``slack@lammps.org`` explaining what part of LAMMPS you are working on.
 Only discussions related to LAMMPS development are tolerated in that work space, so this is **NOT** for people that look